Tom More is CEO and Founder of Slidely, a popular creator of Slideshows, videos and imagery.

 Use effective visuals to power up your communications, boost engagement, and spark up your social media.
 Here’s why you must integrate visual content into your marketing strategy and communications.

-An apple a day helps memory stay
+An apple a day helps memory stay: why are visuals important?

 If a message is released to the public but no one remembers it, did it really happen?